Applications and Admissions FAQ

 Are there graduate-level, non-degree options at the University of Maryland?
 If so, how can I apply?

 Non-degree seeking students wishing to take graduate classes at the University should apply as Advanced Special Students.
-For more information on Advanced Special Student status, see http://www.gradschool.umd.edu/gss/non_degree_admission.htm.
-The Advanced Special Student status is not available to students in F-1 or J-1 status.
-These students should consult with the Office of International Studies at 301-314-7740 if they have questions about exceptions in this category.
+For more information on Advanced Special Student status, see http://gradschool.umd.edu/prospective_students/non-degree_seeking_advanced_special_student.html The Advanced Special Student status is not available to students in F-1 or J-1 status.
+These students should consult with the International Student and Scholar Services Office at 301-314-7740 if they have questions about exceptions in this category.